-In the past, I’ve purchased Roasted Red Pepper Tapenade from Aldi’s that I really enjoyed.
-However, this condiment is a seasonal item, which brought me to making my own.
-If possible, I would try to purchase roasted red peppers and the marinated artichoke hearts at Aldi’s as well, simply because I really like their products.
+If possible, I try to purchase roasted red peppers and the marinated artichoke hearts at Aldi, simply because I really like their products.

-For this recipe, however, I purchased my ingredients from Walmart.
+When I took my pictures for this recipe, however, my ingredients came from Walmart.
 I used Mezzetta Roasted Bell Peppers, and the marinated artichoke hearts are a Reese brand.
 These two products can easily be found in your local grocery store.